ForwardFinancing/forwardfinancing.github.io/_posts/2019-04-03-psql-performance-and-diagnostic-tricks.md

 # Improving Query Performance

 So, OK we've found some problems and we would like to actually speed things up now.
-To simplify greatly the 3 steps to solving any performance issue are
+To simplify greatly, the 3 steps to solving any performance issue are:
-these:

 1. Use Metrics to Identify Hot/Relevant Spot(s)
 2. Apply Optimization(s)